 La Causa's fashion-forward clothing is ethically made in Los Angeles.
 The prices are a little higher than you'd find on basics at Everlane and Grana, but their styles remind me of designer pieces going for four times the prices at other retailers.
-I'm basically in love with this Sheer Maxi Dress from their holiday collection.

 When it comes to shoes, it's especially important to invest in quality.
 You wear them out more than apparel, and they can make a huge difference in your overall comfort.
 In my experience, a quality pair of $100-$200 leather shoes will last 10 times as long as a $20 pair from a discount shoe store, and you won't have to put up with the foot odor, the blisters, and the back pain.
 Nisolo makes classic, quality shoes for every occasion, and we love that they offer a membership for those who want to fill in their shoe needs over time.